Many families struggle with the internal debate on whether they want more children.

 We are raising an only child by choice!

-This post will go over my personal experience on deciding to have an only child by choice and raising an only child.
+This post will go over my personal experience of deciding to have an only child by choice and raising an only child.

-My Needs Don’t Become Null and Void as a Mom
+1. My Needs Don’t Become Null and Void Just Because I’m a Mom

 As a mom, I matter, too, just like my daughter.